Buying a Holiday Home and Property in Thailand

 A local property law firm is capable of performing due diligence on any property in Thailand to ensure that there are no problems.
 A due diligence report in Thailand is similar to that in Western countries and will entail checking all title documents, the history of the property and owners, size, access rights, and location among other things.

-When purchasing a property in Thailand reservation agreements must allow sufficient time for due diligence to be performed.
+When buying a holiday home or a property in Thailand reservation agreements must allow sufficient time for due diligence to be performed.

 How much is the typical Reservation Payment in Thailand?